 Virtualization of I/O

-I/O virtualization is left to be specified and will mostly be a feature of the IOMMU and the Platform-Level Interrupt Controller (PLIC), which lies outside the domain of the ISA to specify.
+I/O virtualization is largely left to be specified and will mostly be a feature of the IOMMU and the Platform-Level Interrupt Controller (PLIC), which lies outside the domain of the ISA to specify.
 The PLIC, as specified right now, does not yet include registers for configuring injection of interrupts.
 This requires hypervisors to use a trap-and-emulate technique with significant overhead.
 When the hardware is advanced, these extraneous traps will be eliminated.
+Timer and software interrupts are emulated along with the rest of the SBI implementation, as timer and software interrupts are issued across the SBI boundary.

-As we continue the effort of porting Xen to RISC-V, we will make periodic posts about different aspects of the RISC-V ISA and the Xen port, and particularly about how the Xen port will be leverage the ISA to take full advantage of the hardware.
+As we continue the effort of porting Xen to RISC-V, we will make periodic posts about different aspects of the RISC-V ISA and the Xen port, and particularly about how the Xen port leverages the virtualization capabilities of the ISA.